haozhang96/Getty/README.md

 You should take great care with using this in highly concurrent and time-critical environments.

-Although I have taken some preliminary actions to lessen the potential problems of multi-threaded use, I cannot guarantee the thread-safety of this library's operations.
+Although I have taken some preliminary actions to alleviate the potential problems of multi-threaded use, I cannot guarantee the thread-safety of this library's operations.

 The caching mechanism is built with *supposedly* thread-safe containers from the standard library such as `ConcurrentHashMap`.
 I tried to make sure that I'm using all the atomic operation methods such as `computeIfAbsent()`.
 I am currently researching the thread-safety of their element traversal and removal.

+If you are worried about thread-safety, use uncached Getty instances and avoid sharing them either directly or through dependency injection frameworks (e.g. don't use injection annotations such as `@Inject` or `@Autowired`).

 If you find an issue with thread-safety, let me know or create a pull request with your fix.